jschoeneich/epithelial_cell_diversity/README.md

 	* Bulk-RNA-Seq analysis using DESeq2
 		* Bulk analysis full small intestine only uninfected
 		* Bulk analysis full small intestine including infected
-		* Bulk analysis crypts vs villi
+		* Bulk analysis of zones (crypts vs villi)
- 		* Bulk analysis of anatomical location (proximal,medial,distal)
+ 		* Bulk analysis of anatomical segments (proximal,medial,distal)
 * Proteomics analysis using limma
 	* Analysis of overlap between proteins and genes
 	* Analyis of proteins not found in the bulk RNA-seq data using tabula muris mammary gland